MaciejkaG/bard/README.md

 ## Installation
 1. Either download and extract the code .zip file from GitHub or clone it any other way.
 2. Add a redirect URI in Discord Developer Portal > Your bot > OAuth2 > General > Redirects.
 It should be in this format: ``YOUR_ADDRESS_AND_PORT_HERE/api/auth/redirect``
-3. Create a .env file in the project's directory and modify the template below.
+3. Create a .env file in the project's directory and use the .env template below to configure your bot.
 4. Open a terminal in the project's directory.
 5. Install required dependencies using the following command: ``npm install``
 6. Run ``node .`` to start the bot.